 “I actually think it’s the V-neck that makes it look bad.
 If they just went to a round neck it would basically look like a soccer jersey and that would be OK.”

-His response was that he jokingly thought it “Was a great idea,” but no, the development of the Warriors sleeved uniforms began well before discussions about ads on jerseys ever took place.
+“It’s a great a great idea,” he said about putting ads on this new chunk of fabric that had begun appearing on players’ shoulders, but no, I was reassured that the development of the Warriors’ sleeved uniforms began well before discussions about ads on jerseys had ever taken place.